MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/package.md

 2. Find a name for your package, in our example we call it *General*.

-3. Select the path your package group is supposed to be stored in (If you like to add a package to an existing package group, select its name and chose the path the package group is stored in)
+3. Select the path your package group is supposed to be stored in.
+If you like to add a package to an existing package group, select its name and chose the path the package group is stored in.

 If you now create the package, you can find a folder structure in the desired directory.
 The folder of your package group contains the folder